simonmcmanus/bundled-dependencies/README.md

 Takes a package.json file, looks at the dependencies object and adds each item it to the bundledDependencies array.

-To use it I just create a file with this in:
+To use it I just create a file containing:

 ```js
 require('bundled-dependencies')('./package.json');